cn10xdev/To_Do_App/README.md

 presents a monolithic web app based full stack solutions.
 Building microservices is often considered the norm these days, however monolithic apps still have valid uses for which they can be used, one example being, when doing proof of concept for a new product.

-Have a read of [this blogpost] for a walkthrough of this solution.

 ## Details for the Spring Boot API
 A simple spring boot based REST API that can CRUD's data for accounts for customers.